alf45tar/ix4-300d/README.md

 apt-get install flash-kernel
 ```

-Replace the content of the flash-kernel database file `/etc/flash-kernel/db` using `nano`:
+Replace the content of the flash-kernel database file `/etc/flash-kernel/db` using `nano`
 ```
 nano /etc/flash-kernel/db
 ```